onurkaymak/FlokAPI/README.md

  * 10:45 - WIP building the initial project files.

  * 10:55 - Starting to work on first Models, taking advantage of thinking / working on project in Thanksgiving break!

+ * 11:21 - Creating DbContext for EF Core.
 ```